ivonajdenkoska/fingerprint-recognition/README.md

 The data consists of images of fingerprints, provided as part of [FVC2002](http://bias.csr.unibo.it/fvc2002/databases.asp): the Second International Competition for Fingerprint Verification Algorithms.
 There are 4 available datasets and we chose to work with the second dataset: DB2, which consists of 80 images of fingerprints that belong to 10 different individuals (or classes), which gives 8 images per person.

 ### Enhancement techniques
 Each fingerprint image is converted to grayscale and it is enchanced by using the [Fingerprint-Enhancement-Python](https://github.com/Utkarsh-Deshmukh/Fingerprint-Enhancement-Python) library for fingerprints enhancement, cloned in the folder src/fprmodules/enhancement.
 The library uses oriented Gabor filter (a linear filter in image processing used for texture analysis) to enhance the fingerprint image.
+After you clone the library in the specified folder location, make sure to use the following return statement: ```return(enhim, mask, orientim, freqim)``` for the image_enhance function.

 ### Implementation
 The implementation is entierly done in Python and the main flow of the project is assembled in a Jupyter notebook fingerprint-recognition.ipynb, located in the src folder.